AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ### Method 1: Check default props file

 The first solution is to modify the `Microsoft.VCToolsVersion.v143.default.props` under `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build`.
-The path will vary depending if the variant is Enterprise, Profressional or Community.
+The path will vary depending on whether the variant is Enterprise, Profressional or Community.

 Make sure that the *VCToolsVersion* is set to `14.40.33807`.
 The file should look similar to this: